-PART 43: OLDHAM SCHOLARSHIPS IN CLASSICAL STUDIES
+PART 39: OLDHAM SCHOLARSHIPS IN CLASSICAL STUDIES

-43.1.
-The annual income arising from that part of Mr Charles Oldham's bequest which was set aside for the establishment of a prize in the Ancient Classics shall be applied to the provision of not less than four scholarships a year for travel connected with Greek or Roman studies.

-43.2.
-(1) The scholarships shall be open to members of the University reading for Honour Moderations in Classics or for any honour school of which in the judgement of the board of management Classics forms a substantial part.

-(2) Preference shall normally be given to candidates who on the first day of Trinity Term in the year of their election have not entered on the twelfth term from their matriculation.

-43.3.
-No person shall be elected twice to a scholarship.

-11 No candidate shall be allowed to exclude additional time in reckoning his or her standing: see regulation 1.1 (2) of the University's Trust Regulations.

-43.4.
-The Board of the Faculty of Classics shall be the board of management of the scholarships; and shall have power to fix the number, subject to section 43.1 above, value, and tenure of the scholarships and shall elect the scholars, if candidates of sufficient merit present themselves, either without examination or after such examination as it shall think fit.

-43.5.
-The board shall have power to appoint a subcommittee of its members to act for it in connection with these scholarships.
+- 39.1.
+The annual income arising from that part of Mr Charles Oldham's bequest which was set aside for the establishment of a prize in the Ancient Classics shall be applied to the provision of not less than four scholarships a year for travel connected with Greek or Roman studies. - 39.2.
+(1) The scholarships shall be open to members of the University reading for Honour Moderations in Classics or for any honour school of which in the judgement of the board of management Classics forms a substantial part. - (2) Preference shall normally be given to candidates who on the first day of Trinity Term in the year of their election have not entered on the twelfth term from their matriculation. - 39.3.
+No person shall be elected twice to a scholarship. - 39.4.
+The Board of the Faculty of Classics shall be the board of management of the scholarships; and shall have power to fix the number, subject to section 39.1 above, value, and tenure of the scholarships and shall elect the scholars, if candidates of sufficient merit present themselves, either without examination or after such examination as it shall think fit. - 39.5.
+The board shall have power to appoint a subcommittee of its members to act for it in connection with these scholarships. - 39.6.

-43.6.
 The board shall have power to defray from the income of the fund any expenses incidental to the award of the scholarships, including the remuneration of the examiners (if any).

-PART 44: CHARLES OLDHAM SHAKESPEARE PRIZE

-44.1.
-The main object of the bequest shall be the encouragement and promotion of the knowledge of William Shakespeare's works among members of the University.

-44.2.
-There shall be a Charles Oldham Shakespeare Prize which shall be awarded, if suitable candidates present themselves, after an examination in the knowledge of Shakespeare, on such conditions as the Board of the Faculty of English Language and Literature may determine.

-44.3.
-The Board of the Faculty of English Language and Literature shall be the board of management of the prize.

-44.4.
-All expenses incurred in connection with the award of the prize, including examiners' fees and expenses of administration, shall be met from the net annual income arising from that part of Mr Charles Oldham's bequest which was set aside for the establishment of a prize in the knowledge of Shakespeare's works.

-- 44.5.
-(1) The board shall from time to time determine how many examiners are required and shall appoint examiners each year. - (2) The examiners shall receive such remuneration as the board shall direct. - 44.6.
-(1) The examination shall be conducted, after not less than one month's notice, at such time and place as the board may determine. - (2) The subjects of examination shall be fixed from time to time by the board.

-44.7.
-The value of the prize shall be fixed from time to time by the board and shall be announced at the same time as the subjects of examination.

-44.8.
-The prize shall in no case be awarded to the same person a second time.

-44.9.
-Any income of the fund not required for the prize or for meeting the expenses of the examination shall be applied by the board for the award in any year, on the recommendation of the examiners, of an additional prize or additional prizes, of a value to be determined by the board when making the award, or for any other purpose consistent with the main object of the bequest as defined in section 44.1 above.

-44.10.
-Congregation may from time to time amend this Part so long as the main object of the bequest, as defined in section 44.1 above, is always kept in view.

-PART 45: OSGOOD MEMORIAL PRIZE
+PART 4036: OSGOOD MEMORIAL PRIZE

-45.1.
-The main object of the benefaction accepted by the University from Mrs June Osgood shall be the encouragement of composition in some form of chamber music, and research in the history and aesthetics of music.
+- 4036.1.
+The main object of the benefaction accepted by the University from Mrs June Osgood shall be the encouragement of composition in some form of chamber music, and research in the history and aesthetics of music. - 4036.2.

-45.2.
 The prize established from the benefaction shall be called the John Lowell Osgood Memorial Prize, and shall be offered every year; it shall be offered alternately for a composition in some form of chamber music and for a dissertation which involves serious research on some subject, approved by the Heather Professor of Music, dealing with music from the historical or the aesthetic aspect, and which as a whole has not yet been, nor is about to be, submitted for a degree of this or any other university.

-45.3.
-The prize shall be administered by the Board of the Faculty of Music, which shall have power, subject to the provisions of this Part, to make regulations as to the award of the prize and as to the appointment and remuneration of the judges.

-45.4.
-Any surplus income may be used, at the discretion of the Board of the Faculty of Music, either to assist successful candidates in publishing their dissertations or compositions or for any other purpose connected with the advancement of the study of music at Oxford approved by the board and not inconsistent with the encouragement of composition in some form of chamber music or research in the history and aesthetics of music.
+- 4036.3.
+The prize shall be administered by the Board of the Faculty of Music, which shall have power, subject to the provisions of this Part, to make regulations as to the award of the prize and as to the appointment and remuneration of the judges. - 4036.4.
+Any surplus income may be used, at the discretion of the Board of the Faculty of Music, either to assist successful candidates in publishing their dissertations or compositions or for any other purpose connected with the advancement of the study of music at Oxford approved by the board and not inconsistent with the encouragement of composition in some form of chamber music or research in the history and aesthetics of music. - 4036.5.
+Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 4036.1 above, is always kept in view.